History

 The Capital Campaign initiated by the MRVHC looked to all elements of the communities served by the medical practice to support this important project.
 Major contributions were sought from individuals able to make significant leadership gifts and large donations were requested from area corporations and businesses.
 Grants were sought from local and national foundations.
 All users of the Health Center were asked to contribute whatever they could to the project.
 This capital campaign was very successful, and the end result was the construction of the current building on Old Colony Road.

 Dr. Cook continued to operate his practice in the new facility until his retirement in 2016.
 Shortly prior to his retirement, Dr. Cook sold his practice to Central Vermont Medical Center but continued to practice as an employee of CVMC.
-CVMC became the primary tenant of the MRVHC in July of 2016 and continues to operate its practice there.
+CVMC became the primary tenant of the MRVHC in July of 2016.
 In addition to the family practice run by CVMC, the MRVHC is home to three other providers: Hannah’s House, Three Moons Wellness, and Dr. Richard Davis.
 Click here for details about all the Health Center’s providers.

 Most recently, during the height of the COVID pandemic, the Mad River Health Center Board of Directors, in coordination with the VT Department of Health, the Waterbury Ambulance Service, and the Waitsfield United Church of Christ, led the effort to establish a testing site in the Mad River Valley to relieve individuals of the need to travel to Berlin or Waterbury for testing.
 In addition to establishment of the testing site, the MRVHC collaborated with the VT Department of Health to acquire home COVID test kits to be distributed in several sites.

-In the fall of 2023 the Mad River Valley Health Center worked with the Shaw’s Pharmacy in Waterbury to run a vaccination clinic which was a big success.
-Well over 200 people signed up for the clinic where COVID, flu (including the quadrivalent for adults over age 64), and RSV vaccines were offered.
-The clinic was a success in large part due to the pharmacists and staff at the Waterbury Shaw’s Osco Pharmacy who contributed their time and services by hosting this clinic and providing the vaccinations.
+In the fall of 2023 and 2024 the Mad River Valley Health Center worked with the Shaw’s Pharmacy in Waterbury to run a vaccination clinic which was a big success.
+Many people attended each year’s clinic where COVID, flu (including the quadrivalent for adults over age 64), RSV, Shingles, Prevnar (pneumonia), and Tdap (tetanus) vaccines were offered.
+These clinics were a success in large part due to the pharmacists and staff at the Waterbury Shaw’s Osco Pharmacy who contributed their time and services by hosting these clinics and providing the vaccinations.